-Linda Larson focuses on litigation, permitting, and counseling private and public clients with respect to environmental laws.
+Linda Larson focuses on litigation, permitting and counseling private and public clients with respect to environmental and natural resource laws.
 She has led numerous complex litigation matters in trial and appellate courts, with particular expertise in fisheries, endangered species, sediments, water and hazardous waste issues.
 A trained mediator specializing in environmental disputes, Linda has successfully resolved disputes ranging from site remediation to endangered species.

 Prior to joining Nossaman, Linda served as staff counsel to Senator Warren Magnuson on the U.S. Senate Appropriations Committee and as an attorney with the National Oceanic & Atmospheric Administration (NOAA).
 While at NOAA, she served as the Special Assistant to the Deputy Administrator, as well as on teams in the fisheries, coastal zone management, and satellite programs.